mzonta/f-qmzvtools/videos/videos.md

 ## videos

-In this folder the application saves the video captured by camera.
+In this folder the application saves the videos captured by camera.